 The Chasm Crag offers three to four pitch climbs on clean steep diorite with the upper pitches protected from the rain by enormous roofs.
 Climbing here in a torrential downpour, on dry rock enclosed within sheets of water pouring over roofs in a 70-metre cascade, is a unique experience not to be missed.

-- Don’t piss off the edge of the Chill-Out Ledge, there’s no run-off to wash it away.
+- Don’t pee off the edge of the Chill-Out Ledge, or anywhere inside the rain curtain, as there’s no run-off to wash it away.

 - Dispose of waste properly.

 - Avoid unnecessary excavation or destruction of vegetation around the base of the crags.